-What is the test for determining whether a vertical restraint will be subject to antitrust law in your jurisdiction?
+5 What is the test for determining whether a vertical restraint will be subject to antitrust law in your jurisdiction?
 Has the law in your jurisdiction regarding vertical restraints been applied extraterritorially?
 Has it been applied in a pure internet context and if so what factors were deemed relevant when considering jurisdiction?

 Article 101 applies to agreements that 'may affect trade between [EU] member states'.
 Where agreements do not affect trade between member states, but nonetheless have an impact on trade within a given EU member state, they may be considered under that member state's national competition rules (see relevant national chapters).
-The concept of 'effect on trade between member states' is interpreted broadly and includes 'actual or potential' and 'direct or indirect' effects (see the Commission Notice - Guidelines on the effect on trade concept contained in Articles 81 and 82 of the Treaty, OJ C101, 27 April 2004).
+The concept of 'effect on trade between member states' is interpreted broadly and includes 'actual or potential' and 'direct or indirect' effects (see the Commission Notice - Guidelines on the effect on trade concept contained in Articles 81 and 82 of the Treaty, OJ C101, 27 April 2004 (Guidelines on the effect on trade concept)).
 Where vertical restraints are implemented in just a single member state, they may also be capable of affecting trade between member states by imposing barriers to market entry for companies operating in other EU member states.
 The question of whether a given agreement will affect trade between member states has to be addressed on a case-by-case basis.
-However, the Commission's Effect on Trade Notice clarifies that, in principle, vertical agreements relating to products for which neither the supplier nor the buyer has a market share exceeding 5 per cent and for which the supplier does not generate EU-wide revenues exceeding €40 million should not be considered capable of having the requisite effect on trade.
+However, the Guidelines on the effect on trade concept clarify that, in principle, vertical agreements relating to products for which neither the supplier nor the buyer has a market share exceeding 5 per cent and for which the supplier does not generate EU-wide revenues exceeding €40 million should not be considered capable of having the requisite effect on trade.